pbutin/homeassistant-recipe-manager/README.md

 ```

  4. Check Developer Tools → States for `sensor.recipe_manager`.
+ 5. Install Lovelace UI component
+Move `recipe-card.js` to the `www` folder
+Open Home Assistant UI → Go to Settings → Dashboards.
+Click on Resources and add this entry :
+ - URL: /local/recipe-card.js
+ - Type: JavaScript Module
 ## Usage

- 6. Call `recipe_manager.add_recipe` to add a recipe.
+ 1. Call `recipe_manager.add_recipe` to add a recipe.
- 7. Use a Lovelace card to display recipes.
+ 2. Use a Lovelace card to display recipes.

 ## License